farsonic/pi-disco/README.md

 The RADIUS agent (known as netdisco-radius) is a very simple RADIUS server designed to integrate with a MAC Radius based network.
 Currently the implementation is intended to always successfully authenticate a device connecting to the network.
 The intention here is not to provide network authentication, but to determine where a specific MAC Address is located.
 RADIUS provides information including the Switch name and the physical port a device is connected to.
 The RADIUS Agent will also accept interium accounting packets from devices in the network.
 With both RADIUS Authentication and Accounting being collected by the agent the Redis database is able to be updated to include the actual location of the device down to the switch/port level as well as the current status (Start/Stop) of traffic from the MAC Address.
 All this information is updated into the Redis server apon collection, keeping track of the device as it changes location/status.

 ## EX-Series device agent
 The EX Polling agent (known as netdisco-ex-poller) peridically connects to every defined Juniper switch in the network and collects the Ethernet Switching table, ARP table etc. Once this is collected the MAC addresses are validated against the existing Redis Database to detect devices that have not been detected through DHCP and/or 802.1X based RADIUS authentication.
 New devices are analysed against the Fingerbank database in a similar manner to the DHCP agent.
 This information is stored in the database for future use.
+The polling agent uses NETCONF to connect to switches and requires credentials to be stored in the configuration file for this task.
+No changes are made and the user credentials could be read-only if required.

 ## HTTP UserAgent detection
 The UserAgent agent (known as netdisco-useragent) operates only where the SRX firewall has a GRE tunnel directly to the Pi-Disco server.
 Over this tunnel the SRX should be forwarding all TCP port 80 HTTP traffic.
 The agent will analyse the HTTP UserAgent header to determine what Browser is being used by each IP address.
 The agent then matches the IP Address to the device in the network and updates the Redis database.